 I am a PhD candidate in Department of Media Studies at the University of Colorado Boulder, with a focus on Media Research and Practice.
 My interests and work is interdisciplinary drawing from departments such as communications, media studies, English, infrastructure studies, media archaeology, ethnographic anthropology, digital humanities, journalism, and history.
 Currently, I investigate these interdisciplinary intersections at the Media Archaeology Lab, where I hold the position of curator, and through my work as a research fellow at the Center for Media, Religion and Culture.
-I also serve as a research assistant and teaching assistant in the College for Media, Communication and Information, and recently taught as the primary instructor for several years in the Program for Writing and Rhetoric.
+I also serve as a teaching assistant in the College for Media, Communication and Information and as an instructor for the Program for Writing and Rhetoric.

-My professional skills and strengths include: discursive analysis, research on technology and infrastructure, critical theory, big data studies, composition editing, course creation and execution, leadership roles.
+My professional skills and strengths include: discursive analysis, research on technology and infrastructure, critical theory, big data studies, composition editing, course creation, and leadership.

 To learn more about my research areas and projects, please visit the research section and my curriculum vitae.
 Additional information on my current and past positions as well as publications is found on the teaching and publications page.
 Other non-academic publications and projects are located under other.